 If you do not regularly monitor your store performance, all these problems, one by one, can gradually and imperceptibly appear on your site.
 As a result, it leads to numerous problems and undoubtedly affects the website ranking in search results on Google.

 To prevent such consequences, it is necessary to regularly monitor the site load speed and implement customization carefully.
 If today the performance of your Shopify store is already much to be desired, we recommend that you dive deeper into the reasons and find out possible solutions by reading our article:

 Getting Started With Shopify: What do I Need to Start Selling on Shopify?

-To set up a Shopify store and start selling, you don’t need to gain any special skills like programming or web design.
+To set up a Shopify store and start selling, except for this Shopify guide, you don’t need to gain any special skills like programming or web design.

 The platform has gained such a popularity due to the fact that almost everyone can start their own online business without any difficulties or decent investment in the store design and development.

 - 1. The store’s appearance can be easily changed using one of hundreds of themes.

 - 2. The lack of any feature out-of-the-box is easily compensated by the purchase and quick installation of the third-party apps.

 - 3. If you need custom logic to be developed and implemented, you can always hire professional Shopify developers to help.